zonafets/NTE/README.md

 An interesting idea emerged while was developing a todo list app ([Demo](https://zonafets.github.io/NTE/src/TodoListExample/todoapp.html)) to train myself to a deep use of javascript.

-**CSS keeps HTML clean and clear**

-But when it grow or become dynamic, we loose ourself in attributes.

-I noticed that while "body.onFocus" work differently in Chrome between desktop and mobile,  "addEventLister" is a better choice.

-**Looks like layout and behaviour have to stay separated.**

-KnockoutJS, AngularJS, Vue, React infuse the html with more attributes.
+**I've done this because many frameworks claim that layout and behavior have to stay separated but infuse the html with more attributes.**

 **Googling** with **"@framework simple todolist"** I found this: